 Active in Togo since 1986, Terre des hommes (Tdh) runs projects dealing with child protection and provides access to medical care.
-In 2013, more than 23,400 people benefited from Tdh’s activities.
+In 2014, more than 37,000 people benefitted from Tdh’s activities.

 After its independence in 1960, the Togolese Republic underwent 38 years of dictatorship.
 Since 2005, there is a democratically elected government in place.
 Togo’s economy relies mainly on agriculture ( cotton, coffee and cocoa).
 There is a general lack of infrastructure and the health care system is inaccessible for most of the population.
 Togolese children from disadvantaged social classes are vulnerable to trafficking and all forms of exploitation.
 Despite the Togolese authorities’ willingness to improve child protection the implementation of legal mechanisms for child protection falls short of their intended outcome.Social services continue to be insufficient, despite the launch of a national child helpline in 2009, with the support of several partners, including Tdh.

 Centered at 0.824782 8.619543 6